nuz-app/nuz/website/docs/guides/MicroFrontendsArchitecture.md

 ## Benefits of Micro Frontend

-A Micro Frontend leads to easier, faster, and more efficient front-end development.
+A Micro Frontend leads to easier, faster, and more efficient frontend development.
 But how does it do so?
 Here are some of the key advantages of Micro Frontends.

 ### Independent deployment